jac18281828/istream_block_iterator/README.md

 # Example

-# given an input stream, split it into a vector of strings at most 3 in lenght
+#### given an input stream, split it into a vector of strings at most 3 in length
 ```
 constexpr auto N = 3;
 const auto example = "AAABBBCCC";